In search of Lost Time

 Rooms once decorated and occupied; albums and torn up photos found in a nursing home bin, an indication of a life documented.

-Later Odette moved to Copenhagen where she met and married a Jewish businessman from Poland.
-In 1942 they had a daughter, my mother.
+In the 1930s Odette moved to Copenhagen where she met and married a Jewish businessman from Poland.
+In 1942 they had a daughter, Danielle.
 The Germans occupied Denmark in 1944, and soon after the little family fled to Sweden, where they lived till the war was over.
 In 1960 Odette was widowed, and she spent the second half of her life living as a wealthy, independent woman, travelling the world.
+I knew her as a woman who was hard to please, coloured her hair red, had her shoes custom made, and told us children strange stories about her harsh childhood.